Troop-364/T364-web/docs/index.md

 ### Monthly Campouts

 We camp every month — from mountain hikes and canoeing trips to winter survival weekends.
-Check out our [campout reports](campouts/index.md) to see what we've been up to!
+Check out our [campout reports](campouts/index.md) to see both troop schedules and reports.
 </div>

 <div class="card" markdown>